 If you’re bringing a kid, which I often am, it will destroy everything if you don’t plan accordingly.
 Make sure to have enough time to take a detour or a break.

 If you’re in a big city, check to see if the museums have a children’s education pack like a treasure hunt or find the 10 details.
 Sometimes you can also find kids activities on the museum’s webpage.
 If you already know the place well, try letting them decide what to see.
 You’ll experience the art quite differently.
 This will make your life easier!

 If that doesn’t work just let them sit with music, like we did with this one when seeing Casper David Friedrich in Alte Nationalgalerie in Berlin.
 By the way, they have an exhibition by him called “Wanderlust” right now…

-This is of course very important when travelling in a group.
+Distance is of course very important, when travelling in a group.
 Whether it’s you entire family-in-laws or a professional museum group, you have to think this through.
 But also with kids and in general, make sure your now selected sights are actually reachable.

 The activities in one day have to be in the same area.
 For instance Versailles, the new Arc de Triomphe and the Louvre are not next to each other.
 You can print a map and draw in the sights, but that’s only necessary if you are a group.

 This is an even bigger issue, when it’s not a city trip but visiting something like Valley of the Kings in Egypt or Petra in Jordan.
 Remember that driving 100 km can be quite different when going on a straight freeway in Germany than taking a narrow, one-car-only serpentine road in the Chinese mountains.
 You always underestimate how much time it takes!
 Like I did in Mexico, and we had to take a plane…